-Note especially that businesspeople rightly speak of strategy building as strategy formulation, not simply "writing a strategy."
-The verb formulate suggests a building process that is methodical or systematic and results that are definitive and precise.
+Note that businesspeople rightly speak of strategy building as Strategy Formulation, instead of "writing a strategy."
+The verb "formulate" suggests a building process that is orderly or systematic and results that are definitive and precise.

 The Firm's Offering and Value Proposition

-The business strategy builds directly on the firm's offerings and its value proposition.
-This simply describes the goods and services the firm sells, in terms of the value they offer to the customer.
+The business strategy builds directly on the firm's product and services offerings and its value proposition.
+This proposition describes the goods and services the firm sells, regarding the value they offer to the customer.

-For example, Boeing states the customer value proposition for its 747-8 aircraft very simply: "...more range, better fuel efficiency, and lower operating costs."
+- For example, Boeing states the customer value proposition for its 747-8 aircraft very briefly: "`.more range, better fuel efficiency, and lower operating costs."

 In brief, the value proposition explains why customers would buy from this firm instead of the competition.
 In this way, the value proposition shows how the firm creates customer demand and differentiates itself from competitors.